 It’s a popular notion that we will get more done if we skip lunch.
-Today hundreds of thousands of people will skip lunch in order to accomplish more at work: “I have too much to do.
+Today, hundreds of thousands of people alone will skip it in order to accomplish more at work: “I have too much to do.
 I can’t make lunch today.”
-“Lunch is a waste of time.
-I’ll touch it out and get more done.”
+“It’s a waste of time.
+I’ll tough it out and get more done.”
 “I’m swamped.
-No time for lunch.”
-I know—I used to buy into this belief as well.
+No time for it.”

 Dr. Etienne Grandjean, an expert on productivity at the Swiss Federal Institute of Technology, says eating a good lunch is highly recommended “for both health and work efficiency.”
-According to various studies, researchers agree that performance scores plunge when people skip lunch, and found that those who skip lunch soon feel more anxious and tense.
+According to the results of numerous studies, performance scores plunge when people skip lunch.
+They also feel more anxious and tense.

 Back to School

 To reinforce the point, let’s take work and even adulthood out of the equation.
 The United States Department of Agriculture’s Center for Nutrition Policy and Promotion reports that children who eat lunch return to class ready to learn.
 Kids who don’t eat are more likely to be inattentive, disruptive in class, absent or tardy, and sick.
 They even score lower on achievement tests.

 Skipping midday fare can slow your metabolism and cut your energy production throughout the day.
 The net effect is a ravenous appetite at dinnertime.
 This can lead to overeating at night and slower burning of stored fat.
 On the productivity side, cut out lunch on a regular basis and burn out more quickly.
 Your goal may be to get more done, but you may see significantly less productive workdays.